On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

-Every levelled forest $(f, \lambda) \in \lpbf(n+k,k)$ gives rise to a pair $(\sigma, c)$, where $\sigma \in \mathfrak{S}_{n}$ is obtained by concatenating the non-empty words corresponding to each tree in $f$ (from left to right) under the above described bijection, and $c \vDash_0 n$ is the weak composition of length $k$ obtained by tracking the number of vertices of each tree in the forest $f$.
-Reciprocally any pair $(\sigma,c)$ gives raise to a levelled planar binary forest, using the bijection between non-repeating words and labelled planar trees.
-We call \ind{\emph{split permutation}} a pair $(\sigma,c)$ with $\sigma \in \mathfrak{S}_n$ and $c \vDash_0 n$.
+Every levelled forest $(f, \lambda) \in \lpbf(n+k,k)$ gives rise to a pair $(\sigma, c)$, where $\sigma \in \mathfrak{S}_{n}$ is obtained by concatenating the non-empty words corresponding to each tree in $f$ (from left to right) under the above-described bijection, and $c \vDash_0 n$ is the weak composition of length $k$ obtained by tracking the number of internal vertices of each tree in the forest $f$.
+Reciprocally any pair $(\sigma,c)$ yields a levelled planar binary forest, using the bijection between non-repeating words and levelled planar trees.
+We call \emph{split permutation} a pair $(\sigma,c)$ with $\sigma \in \mathfrak{S}_n$ and $c \vDash_0 n$:

-As for levelled trees, we use the symbol $f$ to denote a levelled forest presented either as a pair ($\varphi,\lambda)$ or as a split permutation $(\sigma,c)$.
+As for levelled trees, we use the symbol $f$ to denote a levelled forest presented either as a~pair ($\varphi,\lambda)$ or as a split permutation $(\sigma,c)$.
 The presentation of $f$ as a sparse quasi-binary forest will be used in the drawings only.

 The next definition introduces the notion of \emph{vertical splitting} for levelled forests.
-Informally, a vertical splitting of consists in breaking vertical a tree in the forest into two tree following a path from a leaf to the root of that tree.
+Informally, a vertical splitting of a levelled forest $f$ consists in breaking $f$ into two forests, each bordered by a chosen path of edges in $f$, starting at a leaf of $f$ and ending at a root of a tee in $f$.
+The first forest (resp. the second) is on the right (resp. one the left) of this path.